 Analyst house Gartner, Inc. recently released the 2020 version of its Magic Quadrant for CRM and Customer Experience Implementation Services.
 Gartner defines the CRM and customer experience (CX) implementation service market as project-based services to help clients develop a CX strategy and transform a customer relationship with adept consulting expertise.
-Providers in this market design, build, integrate, and deploy process change and technology solutions that improve interactions between organizations and their customers.
+In this market design, providers build, integrate, and deploy process change and technology solutions that improve interactions between organizations and their customers.

 This year’s report indicates that market growth has increased between 10% and 37% among major providers.
 Customers now demand that organizations preserve the continuity of user experience across devices, time, and space.
 Customers want to seamlessly interact with enterprises across multiple devices and channels in a multistep sequence that can last over an extended period of time.
 Additionally, organizations need to adhere to new privacy constraints and build customers’ trust regarding how their data is used.